Please install Yoast SEO plugin and enable the breadcrumb option to use this shortcode!

 Complaints about the use of your personal data

-If you wish to raise a complaint on how we have handled your personal data, you can contact us to have the matter investigated by writing to The Risk Manager, Paxport Group UK Ltd, 101 Victoria Street, Bristol, BS1 6PU or email email@example.com.
+If you wish to raise a complaint on how we have handled your personal data, you can contact us to have the matter investigated by writing to The Risk Manager, Paxport Group UK Ltd, The Landing, 2nd fl, Redcliff Street, Bristol, BS1 6HU or email firstname.lastname@example.org.

 If you are not satisfied with our response or believe we are processing your personal data not in accordance with the law, you can complain to the Information Commissioner’s Office.
 Find out on their website how to report a concern.